Twelve-time Grand Slam champion Billie Jean King sat down with ESNY to discuss AFib and what she thinks about Tennis in today’s brave new world.

 BJK: 1973 was such a different time than now.
 I actually only agreed to the match because Bobby Riggs was following me around for a year.
 And after Riggs defeated Margaret Court (the first “Battle of the Sexes”), is only when I decided to step in.
 Many people don’t realize how big that event truly was.
 It was more about us as a whole in society, not tennis.
 It actually brought tennis its first major television deal…although I don’t think some men would admit to it.
 I was working two jobs, hadn’t received a scholarship to college…I felt like I had to step in and take the challenge on.

 With Title IX also having just come to us the year before, I thought the match was very important in a lot of respects.
 I understood at an early age there was more to me than just tennis.
 A lot of it came from my family pushing me.
 Having a brother, and my parents would do an outstanding job in that area.
 They always wanted me to follow my dreams.
 My younger brother Randy (Moffit) actually pitched for the San Francisco Giants for 10 years.
 He had a great slider.

 RS: You’ve been ahead of the curve on many of society’s positive changes.
 Why do you think that is?

 BJK: I think mainly experience.
 All my life I’ve met and become friends with many genuine people.
 Of, of course, one was Caitlyn Jenner (formerly Bruce) during the 1970s.
 We actually did a cereal commercial together…but I don’t think it aired.
-Another person who I’m still close to today is Dr. Rene Richards, who transitioned into a women while she was still playing.
+Another person who I’m still close to today is Dr. Rene Richards, who transitioned into a woman while she was still playing.
 He was a phenomenal tennis player while at Yale University.
 She remains my ophthalmologist to this day.